Taxis of Hong Kong: Lantau taxi

-The light blue taxis run only in most parts of Lantau Island and Chek Lap Kok, except most of Discovery Bay.
+The blue taxis run only in most parts of Lantau Island and Chek Lap Kok, except most of Discovery Bay.
 They are exclusive in the case that they can serve south Lantau Island, restricted for most vehicles without a permit.
 They are not quite as ubiquitous: there are only around 75 of them.
 There have been reports of some unofficial, unlicensed taxis in blue livery operating around these regions.

 The operation area of Lantau Taxis include: